More about This Topic

 There are alternatives to sealing a divorce case file and they are as follows:

 1) Draft your pleadings in a vague manner.
-There is no reason to specify all the details of a relationship in the petition for dissolution unless you expect to default your spouse and need to prove up those details to the judge and verify that your spouse was on notice of those details.
+There is no reason to specify all the details of a relationship in the petition for dissolution of marriage unless you expect to default your spouse and need to prove up those details to the judge and verify that your spouse was on notice of those details.
 Example: “The parties own a car, a 2016 Chevrolet Cobalt…that shall be awarded to the Petitioner.”
 It is often enough to simply write, “The parties assets shall be divided equitably.”

 2) When completing discovery, it is not always necessary to file a notice of filing every time you request or tender discovery.
 Typically, evidence such as a time stamp of mailing is sufficient to prove the documents were requested or sent.
 Notices of filing just create an index of your discovery for the public to consume (along with being costly beyond their original purpose of thoroughness).